 YOUR ENERGY IS DRAINED

 It takes a great amount of energy to deal with each individual caregiver as the issues start to arise.
 Some of the issues can really start from lack of response to your communications, punctuality (in some cases where you rely on the exact timing for a change in shift, punctuality is crucial), no initiative to do anything even a little outside of the job description, or simply a no show on several occasions.

 YOUR $$$ IS WASTED

-This is really where you see first hand that paying less per hour for a caregiver in the long run will not add up to any savings.
-Can we first point out that your money was earned in exchange for your time and or expertise and to simply let it fly out the window so to speak is probably not what you had in mind when you decided to hire caregiver support.
+This is really where you see first hand that paying less per hour for a caregiver in the long run will not add up to any form of savings.
+Your money was earned in exchange for your time and effort, and to simply let it fly out the window is probably not what you had in mind when you decided to hire a caregiver.
 Where it most concerns you is again “time”.
 Time is money and your time is valuable!

 So really how important it is to find the right caregiver from the start?
 MEGA IMPORTANT.